October 26th, 2020

 Choosing the right caulk

 Caulk is a waterproof filler and sealant useful for all sorts of home improvement projects.
 The number of choices available at your local hardware store will reflect that, which can be daunting if it's your first time winterizing your windows or doors.
-Essentially, what you're looking for is something labeled "exterior grade" — it's formulated to withstand the elements.
+Essentially, what you're looking for is something labeled "exterior grade", which is formulated to withstand the elements.

-There are three types of caulk that are best for weatherizing windows and doors.
+Three types of caulk are best for weatherizing windows and doors:

 2. Polyurethane: The best caulk for exterior projects due to its superior adhesion and flexibility.
-It's a little harder to work with, but will save you effort in the long run because it needs replaced less often.
+It's a little harder to work with, but it will save you effort in the long run because it needs to be replaced less often.

 3. Hybrid: A combination of polyurethane and silicone, easier to apply than straight-up polyurethane but with a higher price tag.